Bobingstern/MicroFlow/README.md

 ```
 ### Running on Arduino
 This is where the magic happens!
 Now that you have the weights, biases and architecture of the neural network, you are ready to run it on an Arduino board. **Be cautious of memory!
-If you neural network is too big you will run out of memory and not be able to run it!**
+If your neural network is too big you will run out of memory and not be able to run it!**

 Here is the XOR example in Arduino code using the model we trained earlier:
 ```cpp